8erg/ByPassWindefender/README.md

 that's what make the difference between people in this field!

 I guess you already know which one I chose to start with, i chose the latter.
-Here's the blog I used as a reference : https://medium.com/@s12deff/bypass-windows-defender-executing-shellcode-using-freeloaderinjector-7deeba8796e2
+Here's the blog I used as a reference : https://medium.com/@s12deff/bypass-windows-defender-executing-shellcode-using-freeloaderinjector-7deeba8796e2.
-In that blog he use the undocumented API : `ntdll.dll`.
-I didn't want to just copy and paste it, so i adapted is code to use it with the documented API and I removed unnecessary stuff, which provided me a good practice and refresher.
+In that blog he used the undocumented API : `ntdll.dll`.
+I didn't want to just copy and paste it, so i adapted it by using the documented API and I removed unnecessary stuff, which provided me a good practice and refresher.